 The first heat's grid position for every circuit event will be determined by a draw prior to the event.
-(For seeding see Rule 571.15).
 For consecutive heats the grid position will be as for the finish position in the previous heat.

 If a competitor misses a buoy he will be disqualified for the heat.